k8ight/Universal-Linux-Installer/README.md

 # Debian-Cli-Installer
 A sh script based debian or other supported linux live cd/usb installer

-#if on CLI use "su -" to access root
+#if fdisk not found error accurd on CLI use "su -" to access root

 #make the script executable using $ chmod +777 ./installer.sh